-We are very proud and excited to have our own Director, Joe Ciancio presenting at TEDxBendigo on October 20, 2017.
+We are very proud and excited to have our own Director, Joe Ciancio presenting at the TEDxBendigo event on October 20, 2017.

 Joe will be joining a line-up of inspired speakers who will be presenting their ideas worth spreading around the theme of this year’s event: Connected.